Jean Bedford: Writing career

-Bedford says that she first started to think of writing seriously when she worked at the Canberra College of Advanced Education.
+Bedford said that she first started to think of writing seriously when she worked at the Canberra College of Advanced Education.
 Her first writings, short stories, were published in the Nation Review.
 Her first book was Country Girl Again, published by Sisters in 1979.

-Her first novel, Sister Kate, explores the Ned Kelly legend from the point of view of Ned's sister, Kate.
-Bedford says she was inspired to write it after reading the American novel Desperadoes which she felt dealt with national myth in a way that Australian writers didn't.
-The book was well received and regularly appears on school syllabi in Australia.
-By the time it was published she was at Stanford University on the Australian Stanford Writers Fellowship.
+Her first novel, Sister Kate, explores the Ned Kelly legend from the point of view of Kelly's sister, Kate.
+Bedford said she was inspired to write it after reading the American novel Desperadoes which she felt dealt with national myth in a way that Australian writers did not.
+The book was well-received and regularly appears on school syllabi in Australia.
+By the time it was published she was at Stanford University on an Australian Stanford Writers Fellowship.

-Her second novel Love Child, published in 1986, explores, she says, "the difference between a romantic passion and real love that has to involve real generosity and a real understanding of what the other person is, and what they want".
+Her second novel, Love Child, published in 1986, explores, she said, "the difference between a romantic passion and real love that has to involve real generosity and a real understanding of what the other person is, and what they want".

-Bedford includes Patrick White and D. H. Lawrence as her early literary influences, and also admires Frank Moorhouse.
+Bedford included Patrick White and D. H. Lawrence as her early literary influences and also admired Frank Moorhouse.

-She has published ten books of fiction, including three detective novels and a thriller.
-She has also edited several collections of fiction and non-fiction.
-Her short stories have appeared in many literary magazines and anthologies.
+She published ten books of fiction, including three detective novels and a thriller.
+She also edited several collections of fiction and non-fiction.
+Her short stories appeared in many literary magazines and anthologies.

-Bedford has been a judge for many awards, including The Australian/Vogel Literary Award.
+Bedford judged many awards, including The Australian/Vogel Literary Award.

 Themes and subject matter

 In an interview with Jennifer Ellison, Bedford said that "You want to do more than just tell a story.
 You want to tell the truth, and the way you see the truth is very political, always.
 I hope that my politics come out in what I choose to write about."
-Bedford's truth often relates to the lives of women, and the ways in which they can be trapped.
+Bedford's truth often related to the lives of women, and the ways in which they can be trapped.
 She was part of a new wave of contemporary women writers in the 1980s who, with the support of both independent and mainstream publishing houses like McPhee Gribble and Penguin Books, "experimented with narrative form to find ways to tell women's stories".

-Her collection of short stories, Country Girl, Again "paints a bleak, unillusioned picture of rural life and its stifling or destructive effects on the lives of women".
+Her collection of short stories, Country Girl, Again, "paints a bleak, unillusioned picture of rural life and its stifling or destructive effects on the lives of women".
 Similarly, Colouring In, a collaborative work, also explores women's lives, this time looking at "the pleasures and pressures of urban life".

-Bedford's crime and historical novels too focus on women and their experience.
-Sister Kate, her novel imagining the life of Ned Kelly' sister, provides a feminist perspective on a legend which until then had been almost totally expressed in terms of male mythology, and If With a Beating Heart is about "the turbulent life" of Claire Claremont, who was stepsister to Mary Shelley and lover to Lord Byron.
+Bedford's crime and historical novels also focus on women and their experience.
+Sister Kate, her novel imagining the life of Ned Kelly' sister, provides a feminist perspective on a legend which until then had been almost totally expressed in terms of male mythology, and If With a Beating Heart is about "the turbulent life" of Claire Claremont, who was the stepsister oo Mary Shelley and the lover of Lord Byron.

+Death

+Bedford died on 11 December 2025 at the age of 79.